 - Learn to process stressful events and conflict in healthy ways.

 - Extend an attitude of ‘give and take.’

 “The difference between healthy and unhealthy relationships is in

 how a couple processes problems.”
 Mike Dawson

 They also keep their mind reading in check.
-They don’t let negative patterns take over in their own mind.
+Couples don’t let negative patterns take over in their mind.

 If problems are processed together and discussed with humor, positive emotions, and acceptance, they generally won’t become negative sentiments.

-Eventually Bill and Joy talked to friends and then began the counseling process where they worked on their attitudes, acceptance and friendship.
-They began to share their real feelings and thoughts, and processed difficult events that had happened.
-They learned to take care of each other’s hearts, not mind read, and accept each other.
-They changed their negative sentiment.
+Eventually, Bill and Joy talked to friends and then began the counseling process where they worked on their attitudes, acceptance, and friendship.
+They began to share their real feelings and thoughts and processed difficult events that had happened.
+Each of them learned to take care of each other’s hearts, not mind read, and accept each other.
+Their negative sentiment about each other changed.